 The premise of the Improv Challenge is easy: each month there are two assigned ingredients.
 The participants must make a recipe using both ingredients and blog about it.

-Check out all the other great pork and rice recipes below and come back next month to see what I make with coffee and cream.
-Yum!
+Check out all the other great coffee and cream recipes below and come back next month to see what I make with chicken and noodles.